-Chief Inspector David McIntosh is the Area Commander for Angus.
+Chief Inspector Wayne Morrison is the Area Commander for Angus.
 He is based at Forfar Police Office.

 Angus is an area of outstanding natural beauty, which captures the very essence of Scotland.
 Situated on Scotland's glorious east coast, the county is home to Arbroath Abbey - the birthplace of the historic Declaration of Scottish Independence in 1320.
 Breathtaking mountains, magnificent glens and a rugged coastline provide the stunning backdrop to the seaside towns and market burghs of Angus today.